zekaryas1/notes/docs/Algo/Fundamental Algorithms/Sorting algos/Merge Sorted Lists.md

 ---
 tags: [heap]
 date created: Thursday, August 4th 2022, 4:28:04 pm
-date modified: Wednesday, August 10th 2022, 11:20:24 am
+date modified: Wednesday, August 10th 2022, 5:56:12 pm
-title: 23 Merge K Sorted Lists
+title: Merge K Sorted Lists
 ---

-# 23 Merge K Sorted Lists
+# Merge K Sorted Lists

-## Solution
+## Intro to K-way Merge

 - [Source](https://hackernoon.com/14-patterns-to-ace-any-coding-interview-question-c5bb3357f6ed)

-### Intro to K-way Merge

 - K-way Merge helps you solve problems that involve a set of sorted arrays.
 - Whenever you’re given ‘K’ sorted arrays, you can use a Heap to efficiently perform a sorted traversal of all the elements of all arrays.
 - You can push the smallest element of each array in a Min Heap to get the overall minimum.
 After getting the overall minimum, push the next element from the same array to the heap.
 Then, repeat this process to make a sorted traversal of all elements.